 In order to gain admission to USD’s law enforcement and public safety leadership program, applicants should have earned an undergraduate GPA of at least 2.75.
 Students who don’t meet this requirement must also submit GRE or MAT scores.
 USD also prefers applicants who have some professional experience in law enforcement.
 Transfer students may apply up to six approved credits toward their degree.

 Though all students in the program pay the same per-credit tuition rate — regardless of whether or not they are citizens of the Golden State — individuals who are members of law enforcement or public safety unions or professional organizations receive discounted tuition.
 USD is regionally accredited by the Western Association of Schools and Colleges.

-Based at the foot of Colorado’s Front Range of the Rocky Mountains in the city of Fort Collins, Colorado State University is one of the Centennial State’s flagship universities.
-However, students need never visit Fort Collins to enroll in one of CSU’s Global department’s online programs, all of which have no in-person requirements.
+Colorado State University is one of the Centennial State’s flagship universities.
+However, students need never visit Fort Collins to enroll in one of CSU—Global Campus’s online programs, all of which have no in-person requirements.
 One such program is the school’s online master’s degree in criminal justice and law enforcement.
 Requiring a total of 36 credits, the program allows students to specialize their criminal justice focus, as students may choose between one of 14 four-course (12-credit) specializations.
 These specializations include finance, project management, healthcare administration, and human resource performance.

-Applicants to CSU’s criminal justice and law enforcement program must have earned a minimum undergraduate GPA of 3.0.
+Applicants to CSU–GC’s criminal justice and law enforcement program must have earned a minimum undergraduate GPA of 3.0.
 Students who do not meet that GPA requirement may apply for provisional admission.
-Out of state students can pay the same tuition rate as Colorado residents in all of CSU’s online programs.
-Colorado State University is regionally accredited by the Higher Learning Commission (HLC).
+Out of state students can pay the same tuition rate as Colorado residents in all of CSU–GC’s online programs.
+Colorado State University—Global Campus is regionally accredited by the Higher Learning Commission (HLC).